-In today’s uncertain context, it’s even more useful as part of a strategic toolkit for an SEO agency owner who wants to grow the business in novel ways.
+In today’s uncertain context, it’s even more useful as part of a strategic toolkit for an SEO or digital marketing agency owner who wants to grow the business in novel ways.

 If you’re ready to create your agency’s BMC, look no further and use this interactive one below.
 If you need a reminder, you can scroll down to read more about the 9 building blocks & examples from other agencies:

 We’ve built this article as an interactive piece for SEO agencies leaders to create their own BMC as they explore each of the 9 building blocks.

 Let’s dive straight into every section and its strategic guiding questions!

 In this segment, think about the people and companies you’re creating value for.
 The guiding questions are as follows: Who are the customers?
 What do they think?
 See?
 Feel?
 Do?